 Since the company’s name is so widely known, it’s not surprising that many scammers use it to their advantage and send phishing emails pretending to be America Online.
 If you’ve received a fraudulent AOL email and want to know where and how to report it, you’ll find this article useful.

 How Do I Report AOL Phishing Emails Quickly?
 With DoNotPay!

 The quickest way to report AOL spam emails is with DoNotPay.
 It will only take a few minutes of your time and potentially enable you to get compensation.

 Here’s how to stop phishing emails on (and from) AOL with DoNotPay:

-- Access your DoNotPay account from a web browser or iPhone App
+- Access your DoNotPay account from a web browser

 - Click the “Spam Collector” option on the left side of your Dashboard

 - Type in your email address

 - Forward the phishing email to email@example.com

 - DoNotPay will unsubscribe you